greje656/Questions/lens-flares.md

 *[Wallpapers Web](http://www.wallpapers-web.com/sunset-field-wallpapers/5485554.html/)*
 ![](https://github.com/greje656/Questions/blob/master/images/example02.jpg)

-Finally, I noticed that the author has filled a patent for the algorithm described above (which is really a bummer).
-So obviously one would need to contact him before using this method in a commercial context.
+Finally, be aware the author has filled a patent for the algorithm described in his paper, which may put limits on how you may use parts of what is described in my post.
+Please contact the paper's author for more information on what restrictions might be in place..